Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 To understand why our LiveViews in Phoenix are live by design, we first need to understand the **Phoenix LiveView Lifecycle**.

 When you send an HTTP request to a LiveView, you receive a server-rendered HTML response.
-After the initial HTML response, a websocket connection is established between the client and the LiveView.
+After the initial HTML response, a Websocket connection is established between the client and the LiveView.
 When the connection is established successfully, the view turns into a stateful view that can handle events and push updates to the client.
 In other words, a LiveView is a long-lived process that can handle multiple requests and events over time.
 The process is killed when the client leaves the page.

-Elixir, and therefore LiveView processes, are lightweight and can handle a large number of concurrent connections, making it possible to have one LiveView process for each client.
+Elixir, and therefore LiveView processes, are lightweight and can handle many concurrent connections, making it possible to have one LiveView process for each client.
 Each LiveView contains stateful values called socket assigns.
 The assigns are maintained on the server side and are used to render dynamic content in the view.
 Whenever the assigns change, the LiveView sends a message to the client to update the DOM (minimal JavaScript code that comes with LiveView takes care of the DOM updates for us).
 Clients can also send events to the LiveView process, which can be used to update the assigns and thus the view.
 It is important to note that only the necessary parts of the DOM are updated, which makes the application very efficient.
 LiveView only patches the DOM with the necessary changes.

 The following example shows how to create a simple counter with LiveView.
 The counter is incremented by clicking a button and the value is displayed in the view.